Detroit Red Wings: The Russian Five and back-to-back Stanley Cups (1994–1998)

 In 1993, former Montreal Canadiens coach Scotty Bowman was hired as the new head coach.
-In his second season, the lockout-shortened 1994–95 NHL season, Bowman guided Detroit to its first Finals appearance in 29 years, only to be swept by the New Jersey Devils.
+In his second season, the lockout-shortened 1994–95 NHL season, Bowman guided Detroit to its first Stanley Cup Final appearance in 29 years, only to be swept by the New Jersey Devils.

-During the 1995–96 season, the Red Wings won an NHL record 62 games.
-However, after defeating the St. Louis Blues in seven games, they would fall in the Western Conference finals to the eventual Stanley Cup champions, the Colorado Avalanche.
+During the 1995–96 season, the Red Wings won a then NHL record 62 games.
+However, after defeating the St. Louis Blues in seven games, they would fall in the conference finals to the eventual Stanley Cup champions, the Colorado Avalanche.

 The following season, the Red Wings acquired Brendan Shanahan and Larry Murphy.
 In the playoffs, they would defeat the St. Louis Blues, the Mighty Ducks of Anaheim and the Avalanche in the first three rounds.
-In the Finals, the Red Wings swept the Philadelphia Flyers.
+In the 1997 Stanley Cup Final, the Red Wings swept the Philadelphia Flyers.
 It was their first Stanley Cup since 1955, breaking the longest drought (42 years long) in the league at that time.
 Mike Vernon was awarded the Conn Smythe Trophy.

 Misfortune befell the Red Wings six days after their championship; defenseman Vladimir Konstantinov, one of the members of the "Russian Five", suffered a brain injury in a limousine accident, and his career came to an abrupt end.
 As a result, the team dedicated the 1997–98 season to him.
 The Red Wings won the Stanley Cup in four games, this time over the Washington Capitals, and Konstantinov was brought onto the ice in his wheelchair so he could touch it.